 Dr. Sue Black OBE has been identified by Universal Channel as an inspiration for her determination and extraordinary character throughout her career.
 She set her goals and achieved them wonderfully, gaining a PhD and an OBE along the way.
 Sue talks about her journey in "Meet Sue: 100% Character Uncovered" and what it took for her to get to where she is today.

 Sue is one of the leading tech personalities in the UK today with over 20 years’ experience, over 40 publications and a PhD in software engineering to her name.
 An award-winning computer scientist, radical thinker, social entrepreneur and public speaker.
 Sue continues...

 Multi-talented Morgan Brind and his company Little Wolf Entertainment have received three nominations in the first Great British Pantomime Awards for their extraordinary production of Cinderella at Loughborough Town Hall over Christmas.

 He and the rest of the team, including our Ashley Tucker, have been nominated for Pantomime of the Year (under 750 Seats).
 Morgan’s design has been nominated for Best Staging and Set, and his gag-laden script has been nominated for Best Script.
 For an indication why, watch the trailer here.

 The ceremony, hosted by Christopher Biggins, will take place on Sunday 12th March.
 Visit here for more information about the awards.

 Now is your chance to fulfill that dream of solving a crime!
-Join Jeremy Vine this coming Monday 27th February at 9pm on BBC One for the new series of Crimewatch; with dramatic reconstructions, CCTV footage, and wanted faces - you could be the one to help put a guilty person behind bars.
+Join Jeremy Vine every Monday at 9pm on BBC One for the new series of Crimewatch; with dramatic reconstructions, CCTV footage, and wanted faces - you could be the one to help put a guilty person behind bars.

-For more information about the first episode or to catch up afterwards, visit here.
+For more information about the episodes, visit here.